No. 01-1447

 1188 (9th Cir.
 2000), cert. denied, 121 S. Ct.
 2192 (2001).
 Plaintiff's counsel

-4. Plaintiff's attempt to read any reference to race and ethnicity out of
+litigated Smith, but that case is not even mentioned in Plaintiff's brief.4.
+Plaintiff's attempt to read any reference to race and ethnicity out of

-Justice Powell's opinion in Bakke distorts the true nature of the diversity interest it
+Justice Powell's opinion in Bakke distorts the true nature of the diversity interest it___________________

 2/ Here and in our opening brief, we cite this Court's decision in Ovalle as